Karbala Headquarters: Israeli attack

-In the early days of the Iran–Israel War, heavy fighting reached the city of Ahvaz.
+In the early days of the Twelve-Day War, heavy fighting reached the city of Ahvaz.
 A nighttime defensive clash that had begun in the western parts of the city spread eastward on June 20 and 21, 2025, during which the command headquarters of the Karbala Base came under multiple Israeli Air Force missile attacks.
 On the evening of Friday, June 20, at around 3:00 p.m., powerful explosions hit the nearby neighborhoods of Ramadan, Sultan Manesh, Naft, and Koy Niroo—the areas surrounding the Karbala Base headquarters and barracks—following the airstrikes on the facility.